 The TSRC component of the simplification proposed in JVET-T0072 of the technique described in CE-2.2.
 In addition, this experiment replaces the usage of locSumAbs and g_auiGoRiceParsCoeff with an offset derived from the value of the selected counter.
 For this experiment the RRC component of the modification described in JVET-T0072 is disabled and standard VVC RRC is used.

+CE-3.1: Combination of CE-1.3 and CE-2.1

+This experiment will test the combination of CE-1.3 and CE-2.1.

+CE-3.2: Combination of CE-1.5 and CE-2.1

+This experiment will blend the RRC coding modifications from CE-1.5 with the TSRC coding modifications in CE-2.1.

+CE-3.3: Combination of CE-1.5 and CE-2.3

+This experiment will blend the RRC coding modifications from CE-1.5 with the TSRC coding modifications in CE-2.3.
+The counter update method will be taken from CE-2.2 (the counter update simplification in CE-2.3 will not be applied).

+CE-3.4: Combination of CE-1.2 and CE-2.1

+This experiment will blend the RRC coding modifications from CE-1.2.a with the TSRC coding modifications in CE-2.1.

+CE-3.5: Combination of CE-1.2 and CE-1.4/1.5

+This experiment will investigate integration of the classification ellements of CE-1.4/1.5 with rice parameter inheritance mechanism and the Rice parameter derivation of the CE-1.2.b.

+CE-3.6: Combination of CE-1.3 and CE-3.5

+This experiment will investigate integration of Rice parameter derivation method of CE1.3 with with Rice parameter inheritance mechanism of the CE1.2.b modified with classification ellements of CE-1.4/1.5.

 Time-line and Responsibilities

 T1: 2020-October-30: Final CE description uploaded.
 Any changes of planned tests after this time need to be announced and discussed on the JVET reflector.
 Initially assigned description numbers shall not be changed later.
 If a test is skipped, it is to marked as "withdrawn".

-T2: VTM11.0 + 2 weeks: Integration of all tools into a separate CE branch of the VTM is completed and initial study by cross-checkers begins.
+T2: 2020-November 27: Integration of all tools into a separate CE branch of the VTM is completed and initial study by cross-checkers begins.

 T3: 2020- December-9: Final version of CE software and full results are provided, final cross-check begins.